Thuggish Ruggish Bone

-"Thuggish Ruggish Bone" is the debut single by American hip hop group Bone Thugs-n-Harmony, from their debut EP Creepin on ah Come Up.
-It features local Cleveland singer Shatasha Williams.
-The song reached #20 on the Billboard Hot 100.
+"Thuggish Ruggish Bone" is the 1994 debut single by American hip hop group Bone Thugs-n-Harmony, from their debut EP Creepin on ah Come Up.
+It features singer Shatasha Williams.
+The song reached #22 on the Billboard Hot 100.
 The song was included in the soundtrack of the video game True Crime: Streets of LA; and the second half of Layzie Bone's verse was reused on the track "Family Scriptures" on the Mo Thugs Family debut album, Family Scriptures.

+Background

+During the recording of Creepin on ah Come Up, the members of Bone Thugs-n-Harmony sought to release "Thuggish Ruggish Bone" as the first single, as they felt it conveyed the group's identity most clearly.
+Other personnel on the label wanted to release "Foe tha Love of $" first instead, but the group ultimately succeeded in convincing Eazy-E that "Thuggish Ruggish Bone" should be their debut.

-The music video (directed by Terry Heller) was shot near the Cuyahoga River on Cleveland's westside, near from the Lakeview Estates public housing units.
+The music video (directed by Terry Heller) was shot near the Cuyahoga River in western Cleveland, near the Lakeview Estates public housing units.
+The filming of the video was interrupted by a drive-by shooting; however, nobody on set was injured.
 The music video also featured rapper Eazy-E.

+Accounts differ as to how Shatasha Williams became involved with the song.
+According to Williams, she reached out to Eazy-E through a mutual connection and Eazy brought her to the studio to record with Bone Thugs-n-Harmony.
+Conversely, Krayzie Bone states that the group encountered Williams by coincidence near the recording studio, and selected her to sing the chorus after Williams introduced herself as a singer and impressed the group with her performance.
+Williams stated in 2015 that she had not received any royalty payments for her role in the song.
+Bizzy Bone corroborated her claim, stating that Eazy-E tended to disburse payments informally rather than signing contracts during that period, with the result that many planned payments fell into disorder after Eazy's 1995 death.